Clinical Microbiology Fellowship

 - William A. Glover II, Ph.D. — Assistant Director, Infectious Diseases, Division of Public Health, State Laboratory of Public Health, Raleigh, NC.

 - Scott Shone, PhD – Director, NC State Laboratory of Public Health, Raleigh, NC.

 Melissa B. Miller, PhD

-Fellowship positions are available every 1-2 years for the two-year program.The application period opens July 1 and closes August 31.
-Fellowship availability and the electronic application can be found at https://www.asm.org/Fellowships/CPEP.
+One Fellowship position is available every year for the two-year program.The application period opens July 1 and closes August 31.
+The electronic application can be found at https://www.asm.org/Fellowships/CPEP.
 Please upload your CV in the online application.
-The following material should only be submitted if you are contacted by us for an interview.
+The following materials should only be submitted if you are contacted by us for an interview.

 - A completed UNC Hospitals Residency application form.

 - Proof of receipt of doctoral level degree.
 Acceptable degrees include Ph.D., M.D., Sc.D., D.O., and Dr.P.H.
 An official transcript from the school granting your degree is usually sufficient.

 - A one-page statement of why you want to participate in this training program.